-Prostate Cancer Treatment & Symptoms -RG Hospital India
+Prostate Cancer Treatment Hospital in India

 Adenocarcinoma of the prostate is the clinical term for a cancerous tumor on the prostate gland.
 As prostate cancer grows, it may spread to sac-like structures attached to the prostate (seminal vesicles), to tissues near the prostate, the interior of the gland, and to distant parts of the body (bones, liver, lungs, etc).